By: Marilyn L. Davis

 When we get out of balance in our recovery, we tend to speak negatively.
-However, unlike in our addiction, we have a choice in how we view the circumstances of our lives and can usually, if we’re making the effort, put a more positive spin on things.
+However, unlike in our addiction, we have a choice in how we view the circumstances of our lives and can usually, if we’re making an effort, put a more positive spin on things.

 Why Positive Beats Petulant

 Barbara L. Fredrickson, Ph.D., author of Positivity, isn’t just giving us ‘feel-good’ advice.
 She has conducted studies and done extensive research on why being positive is good for our emotional and physical health.